gabriellops/dio-dotnet-poo-lab-2-master/README.md

 # dio-dotnet-poo-lab-2-master

-Project challenge in .NET, where the goal is to practice object-oriented knowledge with in memory series registration.
+The purpose of this .NET project challenge is to exercise object-oriented knowledge by registering series in memory.